wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

-=== Flat Rate per Country/Region for WooCommerce ===
+=== Flat Rate per State/Country/Region for WooCommerce ===
 Contributors: webdados, wonderm00n
-Tags: woocommerce, shipping, delivery, ecommerce, e-commerce, country, countries, region, continent, continents, world Author URI: http://www.webdados.pt
+Tags: woocommerce, shipping, delivery, ecommerce, e-commerce, country, countries, region, continent, continents, world, states, state, districts
+Author URI: http://www.webdados.pt
 Plugin URI: http://www.webdados.pt/produtos-e-servicos/internet/desenvolvimento-wordpress/flat-rate-per-countryregion-woocommerce-wordpress/
 Requires at least: 3.8
 Tested up to: 4.0
-Stable tag: 1.4.2
+Stable tag: 2.0

-This plugin allows you to set a flat delivery rate per countries or world regions (and a fallback "Rest of the World" rate) on WooCommerce.
+This plugin allows you to set a flat delivery rate per States, Countries or World Regions on WooCommerce.

 == Description ==

-If you need a simple way to specify a delivery flat rate, based on the country and/or world region of the buyer, on WooCommerce for WordPress, this plugin is for you!
+If you need a simple way to specify a delivery flat rate, based on the state and/or country and/or world region of the delivery address, on WooCommerce for WordPress, this plugin is for you!

-A simple example of this plugin usage is to set a value for delivery in your own country (e.g. Portugal), a different value for your continent (e.g. Europe) and a third one for the rest of the world.
+A simple example of this plugin usage is to set a value for delivery in a specific state (e.g. Lisbon), the rest of your own country (e.g. Portugal), a different value for your continent (e.g. Europe) and a last one for the rest of the world.

-You can create groups for countries and world regions and specify delivery rates for them.
+You can create groups for states, countries and world regions and specify delivery rates for them.

-You can also choose either to apply the shipping fee for the whole order or multiply it per each item.
+For each group you can choose either to apply the shipping fee for the whole order or multiply it per each item.
+You can also set a total order value from which the shipping will be free.

 = Features: =

+* Create any number of states groups/rules and set a specific delivery rate for each group;
-* Create any number of countries groups and set a specific delivery rate for each group;
+* Create any number of countries groups/rules and set a specific delivery rate for each group;
-* Create any number of world regions groups and set a specific delivery rate for each group;
+* Create any number of world regions groups/rules and set a specific delivery rate for each group;
-* Specify a fallback "Rest of the World" rate for any destinations not on the groups;
+* Specify a fallback "Rest of the World" rate for any destinations not specified on the groups;
-* Apply the shipping fee for the whole order or multiply it per each item;
+* For each group/rule, apply the shipping fee for the whole order or multiply it per each item;
+* For each group/rule, set total order value from which the shipping is free;

 == Installation ==